-Problems and complaints concerning domestic wildlife (except feral hogs) and imported, non-native wildlife are not legally included in jurisdiction and powers of the ODWC and therefore complaints concerning these species are not covered in any way by this program.
+Problems and complaints concerning domestic wildlife and imported, non-native wildlife are not legally included in jurisdiction and powers of the ODWC and therefore complaints concerning these species are not covered in any way by this program.
 Problems with such animals and their owners normally fall under jurisdiction of local or county governments.

-Problems and complaints concerning certain wildlife species such as big game (deer, elk, turkey, bear, etc.), game birds or endangered species will only be handled when specifically authorized by ODWC.
+Problems and complaints concerning certain wildlife species such as big game (deer, elk, turkey, bear, mountain lion etc.), game birds or endangered species will only be handled when specifically authorized by ODWC.
 Primary responsibility for addressing migratory bird damage rests with the USDA Wildlife Services Program.